The untapped potential for building energy management

-The software collects data from the machines, temperature sensors and electrical meters.
+The solution collects data from the machines, temperature sensors and electrical meters.
 The data is analysed in-real time in combination with external information, such as the weather forecast to anticipate thermal needs.
-Then the software sends the appropriate commands to the HVAC equipment.
+Then the optimisation solution sends the appropriate commands to the HVAC equipment.
 Imagine a solution turning down automatically your air conditioning in the office even before you realized you were too cold!
 You save money while improving comfort!

 The benefits of this approach go beyond the economic and environmental dimensions.
 Reinforcing safety and resilience of the installations is also an important argument for adopting an energy optimization system with predictive capabilities.
 It allows facility managers to perform pre-emptive maintenance, prevent downtime and save time by automating frustrating and repetitive tasks.